ericmann/vvv-apache/README.md

 # Varying Vagrant Vagrants - Apache Edition

+**This project is not actively maintained and exists on GitHub only for archival purposes!**

 Varying Vagrant Vagrants is an evolving [Vagrant](http://vagrantup.com) configuration focused on [WordPress](http://wordpress.org) development.

 * **Version**: 1.0